-In this page you can discover the three semi- finalists for the Dance discipline in the Yellow Area (Northen Europe) rated by the audience and a professional Jury, composed by experts and established artists.
+In this page you can discover the finalist for the Dance discipline in the Yellow Area (Northen Europe) rated by the audience and a professional Jury at the event in Vilnius, Lithuania, on June 25th.

 Annika is currently enrolled in the MfA “Performing Arts” at The Danish National School of Performing Arts in Copenhagen, 2019-2021; including masterclasses by Falk Richter, Runar Hodne and others.
 Beside that she works as a professional and international dance artist, choreographer and teacher.

 Annika was born in Germany, but has been based based in Copenhagen, Denmark since 2015.
 Her artistic work focuses on the diversity and possibilities which lie in dance; by collaborating cross-disciplinary to create durational works, staging experimental explorations, site specific performances and reinterpreting traditions.
 She uses different choreographical methods and improvisational tools as inspiration and guidance for the dance.